wurkhappy/WH-WebApp/README.md

 Environment Setup:

 Make sure to have the following installed (in order):

 Ruby (comes default on mac)

-Install Bundler:
+To install Bundler:

 $ gem install bundler

-Install node (along with np):
+To install node (along with np):

 http://nodejs.org/

-grunt and bower:
+To install grunt and bower:

 $ npm install -g grunt-cli bower

-To generate dependencies run in root: npm install
+To generate dependencies run in root of file:

+npm install

 Bower install

 Bundler install

-During development run:
+To start development environment run:

 grunt